 A Parade and Show

-Along with the slower attractions in the afternoon, check out a showing of Mickey and the Magical Map and Mickey’s Soundsational Parade.
-We like both of these options but don’t love them.
-If you are short on time, then we prefer the show over the parade but the parade does have more novelty.
-Along with these two bigger entertainment options, seek out some of the streetmosphere entertainment that includes the Dapper Dan’s and any character meet & greets you’d like to do.
+Along with the slower attractions in the afternoon, check out a showing of Mickey and the Magical Map.
+We like the show but don’t love it.
+Along with the big entertainment option, seek out some of the streetmosphere entertainment that includes the Dapper Dan’s and any character meet & greets you’d like to do.
 All of this will make for a relaxing but enjoyable afternoon.

 Flag Retreat and Main Street Ambiance

 The Flag Retreat at Disneyland is one of those hidden gems that is touching and understated.
 Just before 5 PM each day they lower the flag on Main Street and honor service men and women who are at the park.
 It’s a nice little ceremony that is authentic and charming.
 It won’t likely be a top highlight but it also won’t be something you or the rest of your family will forget.

 After the flag retreat, our day 2 sunset will be coming.
 We recommend sticking around Main Street and Sleeping Beauty’s Castle to enjoy the glow against the stunning foreground.
 The view is also beautiful seen from Tomorrowland looking towards the castle.